Loyalty Program for Small Business: The Complete Guide (2026)

 It works differently for customers who do care about Bitcoin.
 And that's where the advantage compounds.
 Bitcoin customers are a fast-growing, highly intentional consumer segment.
 They research brands, buy quality, and spend with purpose.
 They're also vocal advocates who share the businesses they support across social media and Bitcoin communities.
 Offering Bitcoin rewards is how you become visible to this segment and tap into a network that traditional loyalty programs can't reach.

 Retention and acquisition in one program.
 Traditional loyalty is purely defensive: keep the customers you already have.
 Bitcoin rewards turn your program into an offensive weapon.
+(If you're currently using a traditional platform, see how Bitcoin rewards compare to Square Loyalty.)
 Your store becomes discoverable through the Oshi network, Bitcoin influencers promote participating merchants, and the reward type itself generates the kind of word of mouth that points never do.